 “Chew the rag” is likewise accounted to sailors or soldiers who would be forced to chew on rags when chewing tobacco was not available.
 It is suggested that they complained about their deprivation, giving the phrase its original meaning; “chew the fat” has been given a similar explanation.
 There is no documentation to support these stories, however, and “chew the rag” may as likely derive from the phrase “to rag,” meaning to scold or complain.
-In any case, “chew the fat” took on the meanings “o make idle conversation or to gossip by the early 20th century.
+In any case, “chew the fat” took on the meanings “or make idle conversation or to gossip by the early 20th century.
 It retains these meanings in the present day, with its older meanings and variations usually forgotten.
 From history-magazine.com: We couldn’t find a convincing explanation for chew the fat.
 One was that it was of US Civil War origin, another that it was from Cockney Rhyming Slang meaning “have a chat” — and rhyming slang was not known until after WWI.
 FALSE.

-tent caused some of the lead to leach into the food, causing death from lead poisoning.
+IDIOM: The wealthy had dishes made of Pewter.
+Foods with high acid content caused some of the lead to leach into the food, causing death from lead poisoning.
 Most often it was the acid from tomatoes that caused the lead to leach into the foods, so for the next 400 or so years, tomatoes were considered poisonous.
 True or False?